lkodinsson/MARS/Fantasy/Spellcasting.md

 **Range:** 10m
 **Target:** One or more creatures or objects
-**Duration:** 1 minute (concentration, landing)
+**Duration:** 5 minutes (concentration, landing)
 **Resist:** Willpower

-Reduces the speed that you fall to a slow enough speed that you can always land safely.
-This spell can also be used to double the length of a jump due to the reduced falling speed.
+Reduces the speed of a creature so that it falls slowly enough to always land safely.
+When used on weapons or ammunition in this way it doubles any range increments provided by the *ranged* or *thrown* features.
+All objects and creatures under this spell are essentially half their weight, making them easier to carry, and allowing them to travel twice as far in the air.

 This spell's mana cost and difficulty increase by 1 for each additional creature and object you target.

 ## Grease